panchomb/ie-exercise-3/modules/operational-insights/workspace/data-export/README.md

 | [`enableDefaultTelemetry`](#parameter-enabledefaulttelemetry) | bool | Enable telemetry via the Customer Usage Attribution ID (GUID). |
 | [`tableNames`](#parameter-tablenames) | array | An array of tables to export, for example: ['Heartbeat', 'SecurityEvent']. |

-### Parameter: `name`

-The data export rule name.

-- Required: Yes
-- Type: string

-### Parameter: `workspaceName`

-The name of the parent workspaces.
-Required if the template is used in a standalone deployment.

-- Required: Yes
-- Type: string

 ### Parameter: `destination`

 Destination properties.
 - Required: No
 - Type: object
 - Default: `{}`